What is Maxillofacial Surgery? 5 Innovative Applications

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

+Maxillofacial surgery is a branch of dentistry (and reconstructive medicine) that focuses on improving facial harmony and functionality.
+This discipline combines the precision of dentistry with advanced surgical techniques to address a variety of conditions, from bite problems to congenital or acquired facial deformities.
 Using a highly specialized surgical procedure, maxillofacial surgeons can correct cosmetic and functional problems affecting the mouth, jaw, and surrounding facial structures.
-In this article, we will talk about maxillofacial surgery and how it can transform patients’ lives, restoring confidence and functionality.
+In this article, we will talk about what is maxillofacial surgery, and how it can transform patients’ lives, restoring confidence and functionality.

-What is Maxillofacial Surgery and its applications?
+What Is Maxillofacial Surgery

 Maxillofacial surgery covers a wide range of applications that go beyond aesthetic correction.
 Among the most common are:

 1. Correction of malocclusions: One of the most common applications of maxillofacial surgery is the correction of serious bite problems that cannot be resolved with orthodontics alone.
 Using procedures that section the maxilla or mandible, the jaws can be properly aligned while the chewing function and facial aesthetics are improved.
+There are three types of malocclusions: sagittal, vertical, and transverse.
+To learn more about them, click here.

-2. Treatment of facial trauma: Maxillofacial surgery plays a crucial role in repairing bone and soft tissue fractures, and restoring facial form and function after accidents or injuries.
+2. Treatment of facial trauma: Maxillofacial surgery plays a crucial role in repairing bone and soft tissue fractures, restoring facial form and function after accidents or injuries.

-3. Diagnosis and treatment of maxillofacial cancer, cysts, and tumors in the head and neck: Maxillofacial surgeons play a crucial role in removing these pathologies and reconstructing the affected region, restoring facial appearance while ensuring that the patient can speak, eat, and breathe normally.
+3. Diagnosis and treatment of maxillofacial cancer, cysts and tumors in the head and neck: Maxillofacial surgeons play a crucial role in removing these pathologies and reconstructing the affected region, restoring facial appearance while ensuring that the patient can speak, eat, and breathe normally.

 4. Orthognathic surgery: Orthognathic surgery is a valuable tool for correcting congenital (birth) facial deformities, such as a cleft lip and palate.